Worst to First Jerseys: Washington Capitals

 Innovative?
 Check.
 Obviously, the most controversial part of it is using the striping pattern on the shoulder yokes.
-I don’t think vertical striping only on the shoulder yokes has ever been done in the NHL.
+While this element also has a historical connection to the EHL’s Washington Presidents team, I don’t think vertical striping only on the shoulder yokes has ever been done in the NHL.
 In that sense, these jerseys are incredibly innovative for the NHL, introducing something to the jersey design conversation that hasn’t ever been done before, but still looks familiar.
 It’s a gutsy step to take, and it pays off here.
 Why does it work?
 Because there’s actually little else on the jersey.
 Take them off, and while it still looks pretty good, it’s a little more plain and looks more like a regular hockey jersey.

 Current Capitals Relevance?
 Check.
 I love the addition of the blue and white stars on the sleeves, a reference to the original Capitals jerseys – but with more subtlety and refinement – taking that element and improved on it.
 There’s also the three stars across the top of the W, the three stars on the pants, all homages to their original uniforms.
 But again, it’s more refined.
 Then, of course, they used the same general colour scheme: red, white and blue.
 And, as previously mentioned, the text-crest across the front is something they still have today.